Small Nonresidential Gas

-Delivery charge: What you pay RG&E to transport natural gas to your home or business.
+Delivery charge: What you pay RG&E to transport natural gas to your business through our pipelines.

-- Revenue Decoupling Mechanism (RDM), a charge or credit on your bill that reflects the difference between forecast and actual delivery service revenues by service classification to encourage the promotion of energy efficiency and renewable technologies.
+- The delivery charge includes a Revenue Decoupling Mechanism (RDM) charge or credit on your bill that reflects the difference between forecast and actual delivery service revenues by service classification to encourage the promotion of energy efficiency and renewable technologies.

-Supply charge: What you pay for the natural gas purchased for you.
+Supply charge: What you pay for the natural gas purchased on your behalf by RG&E.

 - RG&E makes no profit on your natural gas supply costs.
-The Supply charge also includes a Merchant Function charge, which represents the administrative cost for RG&E to obtain natural gas supply on their customers' behalf.
+The supply charge includes a Merchant Function Charge (MFC), which represents the administrative costs for RG&E to obtain natural gas supply on your behalf.

 Surcharges: What you pay in state mandated charges, including: